sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 A design pattern is a proven, by experience, optimal solution for a recurring programing problem.

+The desing patterns are named after its intended goal or aim, and not for its code implementations, so there can be several implementations for the patterns.

 Usually design patterns are classified into three categories:

 - **Behavioral**